Lolo Reskin, Owner & Founder

 Destined to be a record nerd, Sweat founder Lolo grew up in a musical family: her grandmother Joan Field was a pioneering female violin soloist, her grandfather Alan Reskin originally opened Allegro Music House in Coral Gables in 1961, and her father Chas Reskin is a professional trumpet player and composer.
 It’s also worth mentioning that Lolo is the great-niece of Alan Freed, the (in)famous 1950s radio DJ and music promoter who fought racial segregation and coined the phrase “rock and roll”.

 Lolo also grew up next door to Miami’s legendary Hot Wheels skating rink which imparted in her the power of records.
 In high school she began street-repping for labels and booking/DJing/promoting indie club nights.
-Starting her music retail career in 1999, Lolo spent 6 years at Miami’s Virgin Megastore then left to open Sweat in 2005.
-Since then she’s played many roles in the community–as an organizer, interviewer/panelist, as host of Art Loft on South Florida PBS for three seasons, she served for a decade on the Recording Academy Florida Chapter Board, and as an alum of Miami Fellows and Radical Partners.
+Starting her music retail career in 1999, Lolo spent 6 years at Miami’s Virgin Megastore before leaving to open Sweat in 2005.
+Since then she’s played many roles in the community–as an organizer, interviewer/panelist, as host of Art Loft on South Florida PBS for three seasons, a decade serving on the Recording Academy Florida Chapter Board, and as an alum of Miami Fellows and Radical Partners.
 Lolo currently runs Sweat and the Sweat Records Records label is a consultant for the boutique background music firm Soundry.
 Pronouns she/her.